-If a student with disabilities is in an ODLSS assigned program, the IEP team should determine whether the student's needs can be met in the separate cluster classroom with a teacher and the programmatic paraprofessional(s) already assigned to the classroom.
-If so, indicate this on the IEP and specify the specific support(s) the student will need from the programmatic paraprofessional.
+If a student with disabilities is in an ODLSS assigned program, the IEP team determines whether the student's needs can be met in the separate cluster classroom with a teacher and the programmatic paraprofessional(s) already assigned to the classroom.
+If so, indicate this on the IEP and describe the specific support(s) the student will need from the programmatic paraprofessional.
 If the student needs no other adult assistance, none of the below guidelines apply.
-If the student also requires personal care (including medical) assistance, the IEP team should also follow Guideline 1 below.
-If the student needs support with academic and behavioral issues beyond the teacher and the programmatic paraprofessional(s) assigned to the classroom, the IEP team should follow Guidelines 2 and 3 below.
+If the student also requires personal care (including medical) assistance, the IEP team follows Guideline 1 below.
+If the student needs academic or